 I am a writer, editor and translator based in Norfolk, England.
 Since finishing a degree in Russian in 2007 my work has been connected with Russia, Central Asia, the Caucasus and Eastern Europe.
 If you know a company or organisation that may be interested in working with me, please feel free to get in touch.

+I write about Russia and elsewhere in Eurasia for Lonely Planet.
 My writing has been published in three books: ‘The Expeditioner’s Guide to the World’ (2009 – a story about a train journey with a Chechen family), the 2014 Wisden Cricketers’ Almanack (a report of a cricket tournament in Uzbekistan), and in the Bradt Travel Guides anthology ‘Kidding Around’ (2019 – a story about a trip to Bulgaria with my son).
 I have also been the features writer for Ukraine International Airlines’ ‘Panorama’ magazine, and written for the IWSR Magazine (wines & spirits), Russia Beyond The Headlines (technology, sport), The Calvert Journal (Eurasian culture, travel) and Caravanistan (travel in Central Asia).

 I am reliable and ambitious.
 I have finished work to difficult deadlines while stuck in a snowdrift in Georgia, during the anti-government protests and revolution in Armenia in 2018, in the Russian Arctic, in Kyrgyz and Azerbaijani warehouses, and on numerous airport floors.

 To discuss ways to work together, get in touch with me here.